hadi-karnib/VerbalBotic/README.md

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up VerbalBotic locally, follow these steps:

 ### Prerequisites